-A Giffen good, a concept commonly used in economics, refers to a good that people consume more of as the price rises.
+A Giffen good, a concept commonly used in economics, refers to a good that people consume more as the price rises.
 Therefore, a Giffen good shows an upward-sloping demand curve and violates the fundamental law of demand.

 It is important to note that all Giffen goods are inferior goods, but not all inferior goods are Giffen goods.